souzafc/Countries-Clustering-WDI-Data/README.md

-Clustering with World Development Indicators from worldbank.org open data - This is a personal project -
-Fabio Cardoso - Dec/2021
+Clustering with World Development Indicators from worldbank.org open data - This is an experimental and personal project.
+The results are not validated - Fabio Cardoso - Dec/2021

 Datasets: